 The workshops are taught by an experiential and highly trained team who have all been through the program as clients and worked their way to health and stability through consistent humble effort.

 Andrew Louisy founded Time To Heal Treatment & Workshop Facility and the Spirit First Workshop Series.
-Andrew’s ongoing goal for over 30 years has been to have individuals fully recover from seemingly impossible challenges, by any means necessary.
+Andrew’s ongoing goal for over 30 years has been to have individuals fully recover from seemingly impossible challenges.
 He has utilized the tools from Recreating Life Patterns to help over a thousand clients transform their lives, heal their relationships and families, recover from addiction, abuse, and trauma, and most of all… let go of the ego delusions that keep people trapped in cycles of futility.
 Andrew’s ability to read the truth of a person, beyond their denials and distractions, provides the roadmap to their heart’s desires.

 Andrew’s journey has taken him to various parts of the world and given him an exhaustive understanding of the repetitive nature of family patterns and dark illusions, why individuals struggle, and what it truly takes to wholeheartedly embrace ones potential.
 He worked directly with clients in Vancouver’s Downtown Eastside, and he is well acquainted the demons of addiction, personally and professionally.
 Andrew created the Spirit First Workshop Series in order to establish a long-term foundation of self so he could become someone who gives back to society in every way, heartfully, consistently, and gratefully.